 Mark Frank writes vividly about this period.-- City Journal

 Cuban Revelations is a timely and well written book covering [one] of the most interesting American foreign policy issues and the inner workings of a country closed off to Americans.
 A very worthwhile read.-- Evilcyclist's Blog

 An excellent history of the unfolding of Raul Castro’s updating of the Revolution.[and] a fine source on Cuba’s overall economic social and political experience of the raulista era. -- Latin American Research Review

 A vivid, engaging exploration of Cuban politics, culture and economic life....
 Captures the complicated relationship between the state and Cuba’s religious communities; the movements of the state as it scrambles in the face of one crisis after another; Cuba’s artistic and intellectual life; Cuba’s foreign relations and its role in the region; Cuba’s history and the ways daily life in the country is permeated by a deep sense of history.-- America

 [A] detailed investigation of Raul Castro’s reforms since his unexpected appointment to power in the summer of 2006.-- New York Review of Books

 Offers 25 years of reportage and commentary, hauling up a sort of core sample of telling details.-- Boston Globe

-A clear and compelling guide to the transition from Fidel to Raul Castro after the demise of the Soviet Union. . . .Frank’s excellent and accessible volume tells us how Cuba is slowly but surely changing.-- Americas Quarterly
+A clear and compelling guide to the transition from Fidel to Raul Castro after the demise of the Soviet Union. . . .Frank’s excellent and accessible volume tells us how Cuba is slowly but surely changing, a story largely missed in Washington. -- Americas Quarterly